hauldhut/RWDisEnhPlus/Code/README.md

 # Code
 * Data Preprocessing
   - **QueryFromPhenoScanner_ByEnhancer.R**: Collect enhancer-phenotype associations from PhenoScanner using its R package for all enhancers in DiseaseEnhancer database
+  - **QueryGeneInvolvingEnhancer.R**: Collect genes involving enhancers for all enhancers in DiseaseEnhancer database

 * KFold cross-validation
   - **RWDisEnhPlus_kfold_Final.R**: Performs 3-fold cross-validation for the heterogeneous and multiplex-heterogeneous networks